fenago/machine-learning-essentials-module1/lab_guides/lab_5.md

 1) **Which of the following analyses require more than two variables for analysis?**

-1. Univariate analysis
+A. Univariate analysis

-1. Bivariate analysis
+B. Bivariate analysis

-1. Multivariate analysis
+C. Multivariate analysis

-1. None of the above
+D. None of the above

-1) **Which of the following plots is used to study the relationship between two continuous variables?**
+2) **Which of the following plots is used to study the relationship between two continuous variables?**

-1. Scatter plot
+A. Scatter plot

-1. Bar plot
+B. Bar plot

-1. Histograms
+C. Histograms

-1. None of these
+D. None of these

-1) **Outliers are caused due to..?**
+3) **Outliers are caused due to..?**

-1. Data entry
+A. Data entry

-1. Mistake in units
+B. Mistake in units

-1. Legitimate extreme value
+C. Legitimate extreme value

-1. All of the above
+D. All of the above

-1) **Univariate analysis is performed on..?**
+4) **Univariate analysis is performed on..?**

-1. Single variable
+A. Single variable

-1. Two variable
+B. Two variable

-1. More than two variables
+C. More than two variables

-1. None of the above
+D. None of the above

-1) **What should be your next step if a variable has more than 80% missing values and the variable is not important for the analysis?**
+5) **What should be your next step if a variable has more than 80% missing values and the variable is not important for the analysis?**

-1. Drop the variable
+A. Drop the variable

-1. Impute the missing values
+B. Impute the missing values

-1. Remove the observation with missing values
+C. Remove the observation with missing values

-1. None of the above
+D. None of the above

 **Programming Assignment**